Dbz/CodingBootcampTaxes/README.md

 This isn't tax advice!
 See a tax professional to get your taxes sorted out.
 (More legit disclaimer pending)

 ### Summary / tldr
+There is one single factor (in my research) that will determine if you can deduct coding bootcamp tuition from your taxes: were you in a programming career prior to attending?
+If yes, check out the **Business Deduction for Work-Related Education section**.

-The quick summary is that most education-realted tax benefits do not allow you to deduct coding bootcamp tuition from your income.
-Below I explain why and possible exceptions.
+For everyone else, unfortunately the quick summary is that most education-related tax benefits do not allow you to deduct coding bootcamp tuition from your income, and I'll explain why below.
 If in doubt or you don't want to listen to a stranger on the internet, see a tax professional to get a definitive answer.

-### Eligible Educational Institutions
+### Why Bootcamp Tuition Isn't Deductible
 Most tax deductions and credits depend on your education expenses being made at an **eligible educational institution**.
 Unfortunately no coding bootcamp is considered an eligible educational institution at this time.
 Here's why, from the IRS website:

 > _"An eligible educational institution is a school offering higher education beyond high school.
 It is any college, university, vocational school, or other post secondary educational institution **eligible to participate in a student aid program run by the U.S. Department of Education**."_